 Pressure & Flow Rate Calculator

-In a microfluidic set-up there are two kinds of flow resistances: external flow resistances (tubing and fittings) and internal flow resistances (microchip design).
-Both will determine the necessary pressure to achieve the desired flow rate.
+In a microfluidic set-up, there are two kinds of flow resistances: external flow resistances (tubing and fittings) and internal flow resistances (microchip design).
+Together, they determine the pressure needed to achieve the desired flow rate.

-Our Flow Rate & Pressure Calculator helps users determine which pressure range and flow rate they need to receive the best results.
+Our Flow Rate & Pressure Calculator helps users to determine the pressure range and flow rate they need to achieve the best results.

 Users must know the geometry of the chip, the type of control applied to the microfluidic experiment, the dimensions of the chip channels, and the dimensions of the tubing and control values.
 With this data, the Flow Rate Calculator will recommend a range of pressures and flow rates to work with.

 Select the design matching the microfluidic chip used in the experiment.
 If no chip design is appropriate, please select the closest according to the number of sections.

 Select the type of control applied to the microfluidic experiment, flow rate or pressure, and the units to display the entry and results in.
 Enter the dynamic viscosity of the fluid used in the microfluidic experiment.
 Note that the dynamic viscosity of water (at 20°C) is 1 mPa-s.

 Enter the chip channel dimensions in the Flow Rate Calculator.
 Each microchip design has a different number of sections.
 Use the channel identification letters (a to e) in the SETUP TYPE panel above to identify each channel section for use in the calculator.
 The resistance is then calculated for each channel section on the chip.